involving or based on experience and observation: the experiential learning associated with employment.

 When you leave this training, you can say, “I did entire shows,” and when a GIG offer comes in, you can say ‘YES.’

-I designed this training I wish I had gotten when I started.
+A training designed how I wish I had gotten when I started.

 - Fresh audiences Show after Show.